BradleyParkerDev/postgresql-crud-app/README.md

-# Express TS Server
+# PostgreSQL Express Crud App

-This is a TypeScript-based Express server skeleton that can be used as a starting point for new projects.
-It includes basic middleware setup, routing, and error handling.
+This is a TypeScript-based Express server that uses PostgreSQL as the database.
+It can serve as a starting point for new projects, featuring basic middleware setup, routing, error handling, integration with PostgreSQL using Drizzle ORM, and user authentication.

 ## Overview